Data-driven Abstractions for Verification of Deterministic Systems: Proofs

 ensures to collect all possible $\oell$-sequences that can be generated from a given initial condition $x_0$.
 Thus, there exists a function $\varphi$, such that $\varphi(\overline{k}) = 1$ holds.
 By Corollary \ref{cor:finit=infinite}, for the data-driven S$\ell$-CA $\cS_{\oell}^N$ constructed from $N$ trajectories of length $H = \overline{k} + \oell$ Proposition $\ref{prop:behav-incl-star}$ holds with $\overline{\gamma} = \overline{\epsilon}$.
 Note that for this case $\cS_{\oell}^N$ is necessarily non-blocking, therefore domino completion is not needed.

-\emph{Proof of (2).} By assumption, the concrete system admits a deterministic abstraction $\cS_{\oell}$, i.e. every state presents only one outgoing transition.
+\emph{Proof of (2).} By assumption, the concrete system admits a deterministic abstraction $\cS_{\oell}$, i.e. one outgoing transition per state.
 Again by assumption, the data-driven $\cS^N_{\oell}$ obtained by sampling $N$ trajectories is deterministic and non-blocking.
-This ensures that the data-driven abstraction can simulate the future behaviours of \emph{all} the sampled $\ell$-sequences -- given the uniqueness of the outgoing transitions.
+Then, the data-driven abstraction can simulate the future behaviours of \emph{all} the sampled $\ell$-sequences -- given the uniqueness of the outgoing transitions.
 Let us now consider the internal behaviour stemming from any unseen $\oell$-sequence $\tilde{\ty}_{\oell}\in\cX_{\oell}$.
 This can either be disjoint from $\cS^N_{\oell}$ -- i.e. the internal behaviour never reaches any $\ty_{\oell}\in\cX_{\oell}^N$-- or, in finite time, it reaches one of the collected states $\ty_{\oell}\in\cX_{\oell}^N$.
 In either situations, the only way to witness $\tilde{\ty}_{\oell}$ is by \emph{sampling} them as \emph{initial} portion of a trajectory.
 This event falls under the guarantees offered by the scenario theory; formally

 hence the data-driven abstraction probably behaviourally contains the concrete model with bound $\overline{\gamma} = \overline{\epsilon}$, satisfying Proposition \ref{prop:behav-incl-star}.
 Note that if $\cS^N_{\oell}$ is blocking after collecting $N$ trajectories of length $\overline{\ell}\leq H < |\cY|^{\overline{\ell}-1} + \oell - 1 $ it can be rendered non-blocking by domino completion.
 In this case $\cS^N_{\oell}$ includes \emph{all} the possible behaviours stemming from the collected $\oell$-sequences, and, in this sense, provides an over-approximation of the system's behaviours.